tesibelda/lightmetric/README.md

 # Examples

-## Example of exec input plugin using lightmetric
+## Example of an exec input plugin using Metric

-See the complete example at [samples/rand](https://github.com/tesibelda/lightmetric/tree/main/samples/rand) folder:
+See the complete example at [examples/rand](https://github.com/tesibelda/lightmetric/tree/main/examples/rand) folder:

 ```go
 	ctags["sheep"] = mytag